Assassination of Henri I, Duke of Guise: Cardinal de Guise

 Alongside the murder of the duke, eight members of his close family and allies were arrested and imprisoned at Blois.
 Among them were the Duchess of Nemours, and the Prince of Joinville, Guise's son.
 Cardinal Guise had been interrogated throughout 23 December, quizzed as to the true intentions of the ligue.
 Under duress he admitted that the ligues true objective was the arrest of the king, led by the duke of Nevers.
 After some consideration, Henri very anxious about the religious ramifications of killing a Cardinal settled upon the decision to kill the Cardinal de Guise alongside his brother.
 He had originally desired to spare both Cardinal Guise and the Archbishop of Lyon, but remembering the threats the Cardinal had made to him, he settled on sparing only Lyon.
 The Cardinal was killed in the cell in which he was being kept, the vast majority of the Quarante Cinq refused the sacrilegious task of killing a Cardinal and Henri had to coax one of his most faithful gentleman, Michel de Gast to conduct the deed.
 He butchered the Cardinal in his cell, with the assistance of six soldiers who had to be compensated with 200 livres a piece, the men using halberds to cut the Cardinal to pieces.
 A devout man, Henri sought absolution from his personal confessor for the act the following morning, and was promptly absolved.

 Conscious of the martyrdom that had built up around Guise's father, the two bodies were burnt and their ashes scattered to the wind.
-Richilieu having brought Guise's body up to the first floor to be burned immediately after the killing on 23 December.
+Richelieu having brought Guise's body up to the first floor to be burned immediately after the killing on 23 December.
 With the ashes blown away into the Loire Henri departed to attend Christmas mass.
 Cavriana offers a different account, asserting that the two men were given anonymous burials in an obscure village.

 On 1 December, Catherine visited the imprisoned Cardinal de Bourbon, who she had long considered a friend.
 She wanted to inform him that the king forgave him for his indiscretions, and that he would shortly be set free.
 Bourbon was however in a fighting mood, and rounded on the elderly Catherine, telling her 'Your words Madam, have led us all to this butchery.'
 Catherine departed in tears.